RG-6

 RG-6/U is a common type of coaxial cable used in a wide variety of residential and commercial applications.
 An RG-6/U coaxial cable has a characteristic impedance of 75 ohms.
 The term, RG-6, is generic and is applied to a wide variety of cable designs, which differ from one another in shielding characteristics, center conductor composition, dielectric type and jacket type.
 RG was originally a unit indicator for bulk radio frequency (RF) cable in the U.S. military's Joint Electronics Type Designation System.
 The suffix /U means for general utility use.
 The number was assigned sequentially.
 The RG unit indicator is no longer part of the JETDS system (MIL-STD-196E) and cable sold today under the RG-6 label is unlikely to meet military specifications.
-In practice, the term RG-6 is generally used to refer to coaxial cables with an 18 AWG (1.024 mm) center conductor and 75 ohm characteristic impedance.
+In practice, the term RG-6 is generally used to refer to coaxial cables with an 18 AWG (American wire gauge, 1.024 mm) center conductor and 75 ohm characteristic impedance.

 Applications

 A common type of 75 ohm coaxial cable is cable television (CATV) distribution coax, used to route cable television signals to and within homes.
 CATV distribution coax typically has a copper-clad steel (CCS) center conductor and a combination aluminum foil/aluminum braid shield, typically with low coverage (about 60%).
 75 ohm cables are also used in professional video applications, carrying either base band analog video signals or serial digital interface (SDI) signals; in these applications, the center conductor is ordinarily solid copper, the shielding is much heavier (typically aluminum foil, and 95% copper braid), and tolerances are more tightly controlled, to improve impedance stability.

 Cables typically have connectors at each end.

+For runs over 150-300 ft, RG-11 cable may be used to avoid signal degradation.